 Upon notification of a reported sexual assault, the SARC will immediately notify a Victim Advocate.
 Additionally, with the victim's consent, the healthcare provider shall conduct a forensic examination, which may include the collection of evidence.
 Details regarding the incident will be limited to only those personnel who have a legitimate need to know.

-IAW AR 350-1 and SECARMY guidance, units must conduct annual training for Sexual Assault and Harassment Prevention.
-The training must be accomplished face to face by the company commander.
-A SHARP subject matter expert must be present.
-Training may
+IAW AR 350-1 and AD 2018-23 guidance, units must conduct annual training for Sexual Assault and Harassment Prevention.
+Unit leaders will lead the training with the assistance of credentialed SHARP professionals.

 Contact the 1st Infantry Division SHARP office: 785-239-3379 / 0619